localstack/docs/content/en/getting-started/installation.md

   type: docs
 ---

-This installation guide provides the basic instructions to install LocalStack for the first time, and assumes you are already familiar with the Docker and Python packaging ecosystems.
+This installation guide provides the basic instructions to install LocalStack for the first time, and assumes you are already familiar with [Docker](https://www.docker.com/).

 ## How to install LocalStack